Cravath, Swaine & Moore LLP Logo

 Mr. Buretta first joined Cravath in 1996 where he was trained as a litigation associate working on private disputes involving securities fraud and complex commercial litigation.
 Following a one-year clerkship with Hon.
 Peter K. Leisure of the U.S. District Court for the Southern District of New York, Mr. Buretta returned to the Firm in 1999.
 He left the Firm in 2002 and served for over 10 years in the Department of Justice.
 He rejoined Cravath as a partner in November 2013.

-He has represented clients before the Criminal, Antitrust, National Security and Tax Divisions of the U.S. Department of Justice in Washington, D.C.; numerous United States Attorneys’ Offices around the country; the SEC’s headquarters in Washington, D.C. and various Securities and Exchange Commission (SEC) regional offices; the Commodity Futures Trading Commission; the Federal Reserve Board of Governors; the U.S. Department of Treasury’s Office of Foreign Assets Control; the U.S. Department of Commerce’s Bureau of Industry and Security; the U.S. Department of State; state Attorneys General and state banking regulators; and non U.S. enforcement agencies.
-He has handled a variety of sensitive investigative matters concerning the Foreign Corrupt Practices Act (FCPA), antitrust laws, securities fraud and disclosure regulations, accounting standards, money laundering and anti‑money laundering controls, trade sanctions and export controls, manufacturing integrity and product recalls, the False Claims Act, cyber intrusion and tax compliance.
+He has represented clients before the Criminal, Antitrust, National Security and Tax Divisions of the Department of Justice (DOJ); U.S. Attorneys’ Offices around the country; the Securities and Exchange Commission (SEC); the Commodity Futures Trading Commission; the Federal Deposit Insurance Corporation; the Federal Reserve Board of Governors; the Department of Treasury’s Office of Foreign Assets Control; the Department of Commerce’s Bureau of Industry and Security; the Department of State; state Attorneys General and state banking regulators; and non‑U.S. enforcement agencies.

 Mr. Buretta completed his time at the DOJ as the number‑two ranking official in the Criminal Division as Principal Deputy Assistant Attorney General and Chief of Staff.
 In this role, he oversaw nearly 600 prosecutors on complex matters involving corporate fraud, FCPA, insider trading, healthcare fraud, money laundering, the Bank Secrecy Act, trade sanctions, asset forfeiture, cybercrime, intellectual property theft, public corruption and other criminal investigations, and interacted with the Department’s Antitrust, Civil, Environmental, National Security and Tax Divisions on matters of mutual interest.